trenstonr/browser-context-ai/README.md

 3. Enter a prompt related to the current page to receive an AI-generated response with quotes and citations

 4. Highlight text on the page to trigger the highlight-to-explain functionality

-## Features

-- AI-generated answers grounded in active tab content
-- Highlight-to-explain functionality for selected text
-- Quoted citations sourced directly from the webpage
-- Backend support for context management and response logging